DevSilv/DevSilv-bracket-string-validator/README.md

     valbrstr b [/path/to/a/file]
     ```

-    If no argument is given, the utility uses its own file with benchmark data.
+    If no argument is given, the application uses its own file with benchmark data.

     _For details on benchmarking, see the page "[Benchmarking](https://github.com/silvuss/silvuss-bracket-string-validator-4p/wiki/Benchmarking)" of the wiki._

-- To **unit-test** a certain validation method that the utility provides:
+- To **unit-test** a certain validation method that the application provides:
     ```
     valbrstr run-tests [/path/to/a/file]
     ```